JTYKolesar/osticket-prereqs/README.md

 <img src="https://i.imgur.com/5yEsn7Z.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-- Download <a href="https://drive.google.com/file/d/1snNMtLdCOpMtkCyD4mvl9yOOmvVIp9fP/view">php-7.3.8-nts-Win32-VC15-x86.zip </a> (PHP)
+- Download <a href="https://drive.google.com/file/d/1snNMtLdCOpMtkCyD4mvl9yOOmvVIp9fP/view">php-7.3.8-nts-Win32-VC15-x86.zip</a> (PHP)
-  - You'll notice that the file is contained in a .zip file, so we'll have to extract the contents from it before using._
+  - _You'll notice that the file is contained in a .zip file, so we'll have to extract the contents from it before using._
 - Right-click on the .zip file > click "Extract All..." > "Browse" > Find and select the PHP folder in C:\ > "Extract".
   - _Or you can simply type it in the box if you already know the path name._
 <p align="center">